zama-ai/fhevm/design.md

 - *Gateway KMS Connector*: A simple translation service that offers a gRPC interface for the gateway to communicate with the KMS blockchain.
 Calls from the gateway are submitted as transactions to the KMS blockchain, and result events from the KMS blockchain are returned to the gateway.

+- *KV-store*: A simple storage service that holds the actual FHE ciphertexts on behalf of the KMS blockchain (which instead stores a hash digest of the ciphertext).

 - *KMS Validator*: The validator node running the KMS blockchain.

 - *KMS Connector*: A simple translation service that listens for request events from the KMS blockchain and turn these into gRPC calls to the KMS Core.
 Likewise, results from the KMS Core are submitted as transactions back to the KMS blockchain.